-The fleet in 2016 comprised around 2700 vessels, the vast majority of which are <12 m and operate in coastal fisheries.
+The fleet comprises around 3200 vessels, of which almost 1500 vessels are actively used in the fishery.
+The vast majority of the vessels are <12 m and operate in coastal fisheries.
 The offshore fleet is composed of 64 vessels between 12-40 m in the Baltic main basin, the Archipelago Sea, the Gulf of Bothnia, and the Gulf of Finland and mainly targets Baltic herring stocks (with sprat taken mainly as bycatch) with pelagic trawls.
 Occasionally, offshore vessels will fish for cod using bottom trawls in the southern Baltic.
 The coastal fisheries occur on all parts of the coast using trapnets, fykenets, and gillnets, and catch salmon, whitefish, pikeperch, perch, pike, vendace, burbot, and occasionally flounder and turbot.
 Recreational fisheries target mainly perch, pike, pikeperch, whitefish, bream, and herring using gillnets, rods, fish traps and fykenets along the coast of Gulf of Finland and in the Archipelago Sea and Gulf of Bothnia.